MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/working-with-local-content.md

 Another way you can host local content in a WebView2 control is by relying on the `WebResourceRequested` event.
 This event is triggered when the control attempts to load a resource.
 You can use this event to intercept the request and provide the local content, as described in [Custom management of network requests](../how-to/webresourcerequested.md).

-`WebResourceRequested` allows the developer to customize the behavior of local content on a per-request basis.
-This means that they can decide which requests to intercept and provide their own content for, and which requests to let the control handle normally.
-However, it requires more code, such as virtual host mapping and need knowledge of HTTP to be able to construct a proper response.
-From WebView2's perspective the resource will have come via the network and WebView2 will adhere to the headers that are set by the app as part of the response.
-Using the `WebResourceRequested` event will also be slower than other approaches due to the needed cross-process communication and processing per each request.
+`WebResourceRequested` allows you to customize the behavior of local content on a per-request basis.
+This means you can decide which requests to intercept and provide your own content for, and which requests to let the WebView2 control handle normally.
+However, customizing the behavior requires more code, such as virtual host mapping, and requires knowledge of HTTP, to be able to construct a proper response.

+From WebView2's perspective, the resource will have come via the network, and WebView2 will adhere to the headers that are set by the app as part of the response.
+Using the `WebResourceRequested` event is also slower than other approaches, due to the needed cross-process communication and processing per each request.

 ##### [.NET/C#](#tab/dotnetcsharp)